Sunday, November 1, 2015

 A squirrel, I’m thinking.

-But when I reach that spot
+But when I reach

 I’m startled instead,